 From that night, I more self-consciously looked around me as I stood at my door unlocking it, always briefly wondering upon entering what I would find that didn’t belong, or what would be taken that was rightfully mine.
 I remained hyper-vigilant of where I was in relation to my surroundings…who was there as I unlocked my car at the end of the day?
 Who watched me come and go as I left work?
 How much could be seen from outside into my windows?

-In the days and weeks that followed, I have thought about how easily we regularly hand over our security without any thought.
+In the days and weeks that followed, I thought about how easily we regularly hand over our security without any thought.

 Scripture warns, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
 (John 10:10)